collective/Products.Poi/Products/Poi/README.txt

 Feedback is very welcome.

-Please submit any bugs or feature requests to at:
+Please submit any bugs or feature requests at:

     http://plone.org/products/poi/issues